Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films.

 But no, it was director Alejandro Brugués who ended up directing this tropical answer to Shaun Of The Dead, without having any kind of fear of portraying the political and social contradictions of the controversial Caribbean island.

 Juan Of The Dead has the enormous merit of being deeply political without ever abandoning its funny tone.
-The roster of characters (which includes transcultured men and transsexual prostitutes) is a colorful piece of the island.
+The roster of characters (which includes transcultural men and transgender sex workers) is a colorful piece of the island.
 They represent different aspects of Cuban society while also being great comic book characters.

 Juan Of The Dead is one of the best ways to know the complexity of Cuba.
 And that, in a funny comedy about zombies with a frenetic pace, is a gigantic merit.